-Meanwhile, in urban and suburban areas, where lawns are still the landscaping standard, go green.
+Meanwhile, in urban and suburban areas, where lawns may still be the landscaping standard, go green.
 Natural landscapes are less expensive and easier to maintain than chemically treated landscapes.
-They are also safe, healthy, and, like natural parks, more beautiful.
+They are also safer, healthier, and, like natural parks, more beautiful.

 A lush natural lawn that is occasionally treated with lime.

 Cost-Saving Regenerative Landscaping Tips